thiagobien/ACL/workshop/04_Building_Environment_zero/4_Deploy_Jenkins/README.md

     ![](../assets/jenkins-ui-credentials.png)

-1. Provide your Git username :one:, your [Personal Access token](https://github.com/settings/tokens/new) :two:, and the ID :three:
+1. Provide your Git username :one:, your [Personal Access token](https://github.com/settings/tokens/new) :two:, and the ID :three:.
+    Please note that for the Personal Access Token, you can choose whatever name you like when creating it, for example "jenkins token".
+Please give this access token "Full control of private repositories".

     ```
     git-credentials-acm